cocotb/cocotb/documentation/source/install_devel.rst

    make sure you are reading the version from the development version itself, which is https://docs.cocotb.org/en/latest/install_devel.html

-   Once you installed the development version, you should keep reading the matching documentation, i.e. stay at https://docs.cocotb.org/en/latest/
+   Once you install the development version, you should keep reading the matching documentation, i.e. stay at https://docs.cocotb.org/en/latest/